andviro/grayproxy/README.md

 By default grayproxy configures the input at udp://0.0.0.0:12201 and no outputs.
 Outputs are added using `-out` flag and may be specified multiple times.
 Outputs may use HTTP, HTTPS and TCP protocol and are tried in round-robin fashion.
-If message was not sent to any output, it is printed on stdout.
+If message was not sent to any output, it will be silently dropped unless disk buffer directory is configured.
 To listen on multiple TCP, HTTP or UDP inputs, `-in` flag can be used.

 ## Command-line options